Lawrence Lessig: Defamation lawsuit against The New York Times

-In 2019, during the criminal investigation of Jeffrey Epstein, it was discovered that the MIT Media Lab, under former director Joichi Ito, had accepted secret donations from Epstein after Epstein had been convicted on criminal charges.
+In 2019, during the criminal investigation of Jeffrey Epstein, it was discovered that the MIT Media Lab under former director Joichi Ito had accepted secret donations from Epstein after Epstein had been convicted on criminal charges.
 Ito eventually resigned as director of the MIT Media Lab following this discovery.
 After making supportive comments to Ito, Lessig wrote a Medium post in September 2019 to explain his stance.
 In his post, Lessig acknowledged that universities should not take donations from convicted criminals such as Epstein who had become wealthy through actions unrelated to their criminal convictions; however, if such donations were to be accepted, it was better to take them secretly rather than publicly connect the university to the criminal.

-Lessig's essay drew criticism, and about a week later, Nellie Bowles of The New York Times had an interview with Lessig in which he reiterated his stance related to such donations broadly.
-The article used the headline "A Harvard Professor Doubles Down: If You Take Epstein’s Money, Do It in Secret", which Lessig confirmed was based on a statement he had made to the Times.
-Lessig took issue with the headline overlooking his argument that MIT should not accept such donations in the first place and also criticized the first two lines of the article which read "It is hard to defend soliciting donations from the convicted sex offender Jeffrey Epstein.
+Lessig's essay drew criticism, and about a week later Nellie Bowles of The New York Times had an interview with Lessig in which he reiterated his stance related to such donations broadly.
+The article used the headline "A Harvard Professor Doubles Down: If You Take Epstein's Money, Do It in Secret", which Lessig confirmed was based on a statement he had made to the Times.
+Lessig took issue with the headline overlooking his argument that MIT should not accept such donations in the first place and also criticized the first two lines of the article which read, "It is hard to defend soliciting donations from the convicted sex offender Jeffrey Epstein.
 But Lawrence Lessig, a Harvard Law professor, has been trying."
 He subsequently accused the Times of writing clickbait with the headline crafted to defame him, and stated that the circulation of the article on social media had hurt his reputation.

 In January 2020, Lessig filed a defamation lawsuit against the Times, including writer Bowles, business editor Ellen Pollock, and executive editor Dean Baquet.
 The Times stated they would "vigorously" defend against Lessig's claim, and believed that what they had published was accurate and had been reviewed by senior editors following Lessig's initial complaints.
-In April 2020, The New York Times changed its original headline to read: "What Are the Ethics of Taking Tainted Funds?
-A conversation with Lawrence Lessig about Jeffrey Epstein, M.I.T. and reputation laundering."
+In April 2020, the Times changed its original headline to read "What Are the Ethics of Taking Tainted Funds?
+A conversation with Lawrence Lessig about Jeffrey Epstein, M.I.T. and reputation laundering".
 Lessig reported he subsequently withdrew his defamation lawsuit.